chaincodelabs/seminars/bitcoin-protocol-development/welcome-to-the-bitcoin-protocol.md

 ### Bitcoin's Security Model: A Deep Dive

-1. What do you think will happen when the mining reward runs out?
+1. What do you think will happen when the block subsidy runs out?

 ### Security Models with John Newbery